Recruit - Selection Process

 - A grip strength test

 Download detailed information on the PPE or download a recommended training schedule.
 You can also view video clips that demonstrate what will be required when carrying out your PPE.
-Should you require assistance in preparing for the PPE, contact the WA Police Physical Training Unit on +61 (08) 9301 9520.
+Should you require assistance in preparing for the PPE, download the Fit Force App or contact the WA Police Physical Training Unit on +61 (08) 9301 9800.

 Learn More About Stage 2

 For applicants that are progressed to Stage 2 of the selection process, a panel interview is held after which a holistic assessment is made by a Review Panel and a decision reached regarding progression to Stage 3.